 United States v.
 Executive:

 Our client hired us two months after his four-week trial resulted in a conviction for bid-rigging conspiracy and obstruction of justice.
 We were hired for post-trial motions, sentencing and appeal.
-Within two weeks, the judge granted our motion for a judgment of acquittal on the obstruction count pursuant to Fed.
-R. Crim.
-P. 29.
+Within several weeks, the district court granted our motion for a judgment of acquittal on the obstruction count, and the Ninth Circuit later affirmed.
+800 F. 3d 1017 (9th Cir.
+2015).
 We are currently working to secure a new trial on the antitrust conspiracy conviction.

 United States v.
 Chief Financial Officer:

 We represented the Chief Financial Officer of an energy company in a three-year, high-profile investigation spanning multiple jurisdictions.
 Ultimately, no charges were filed against our client.